 Luckily, everyone always appreciates a gift made from the heart and this homemade body powder can be made in a couple of minutes with ingredients that are probably in your pantry!

 What is the purpose of body powder?

-It keeps you dry in a humid days by absorbing excess moisture, and protects those delicate inner thighs.
+It keeps you dry on a humid day by absorbing excess moisture and protects those delicate inner thighs.